 Model Comparison

-Section titled “Model Comparison”Every model that serves the Council, benchmarked on the same tasks, scored by the same rubrics, displayed in the same table.
+Section titled “Model Comparison”Every model that has served the Council, benchmarked on the same tasks, scored by the same rubrics, displayed in the same table.
 No marketing.
 No vibes.
 Just numbers.

 Claude Opus 4.6 sits at the top as the gold standard — the ceiling these local models are chasing on coding and complex reasoning.
-But on council-specific tasks, the fine-tuned locals fight for the crown.
-And some of them are winning in ways that rewrite the assumptions the architecture was built on.
+But on council-specific tasks, the locals fight for the crown.
+And some of them won in ways that rewrote the assumptions the architecture was built on.

 The Fleet